nixworks/public/news/2016/03/25/index.md

 ##### Portuguese nationals
 ### [Twelve Portuguese nationals, who were residents of Fribourg, Switzerland, are killed in a head-on collision between their minibus and a truck, on a highway 300 kilometers (185 miles) south of Paris, France.
 The only survivor from the bus is the driver; the two Italian occupants of the truck are slightly injured. ](/news/2016/03/25/twelve-portuguese-nationals-who-were-residents-of-fribourg-switzerland-are-killed-in-a-head-on-collision-between-their-minibus-and-a-truc.md)
-_Context: Fribourg, Italy, Switzerland, minibus, Portuguese nationals, France, Paris_
+_Context: minibus, Switzerland, Fribourg, Portuguese nationals, Paris, Italy, France_

 ##### Air ambulance
 ### [An air ambulance helicopter crashes in Iran's southern Fars Province, killing everyone on board.
 The official Islamic Republic News Agency (IRNA) put the death toll at 10. ](/news/2016/03/25/an-air-ambulance-helicopter-crashes-in-iran-s-southern-fars-province-killing-everyone-on-board-the-official-islamic-republic-news-agency.md)
-_Context: air ambulance, Islamic Republic News Agency, Iran, Fars Province_
+_Context: air ambulance, Islamic Republic News Agency, Fars Province, Iran_

 ##### Japan-Russia relations
 ### [Russia announces it will deploy state-of-the art missile defense systems to the far eastern Kuril Islands where they and Japan have rival territorial claims dating to the end of the Second World War.
 Russian Defence Minister Sergey Shoygu also says that Russia will form new defence units in the country's Western Military District in response to NATO's recent deployment of forces to member states near its border. ](/news/2016/03/25/russia-announces-it-will-deploy-state-of-the-art-missile-defense-systems-to-the-far-eastern-kuril-islands-where-they-and-japan-have-rival-te.md)
-_Context: Kuril Islands, World War II, Japan-Russia relations, Western Military District, membership, Japan, rival territorial claims, Russia, Ministry of Defence, NATO-Russia relations, Sergey Shoygu, NATO_
+_Context: NATO, Ministry of Defence, Russia, NATO-Russia relations, World War II, membership, Western Military District, rival territorial claims, Kuril Islands, Sergey Shoygu, Japan-Russia relations, Japan_

 ##### U.S. federal court
 ### [A United States federal district judge rules unconstitutional a provision in an Alabama state law that requires doctors who perform abortions to have admitting privileges at a local hospital.
 A Florida law enacted today contains a comparable provision to Alabama's.
 The U.S. Supreme Court heard arguments a few weeks ago on the constitutionality of similar abortion restrictions in Texas. ](/news/2016/03/25/a-united-states-federal-district-judge-rules-unconstitutional-a-provision-in-an-alabama-state-law-that-requires-doctors-who-perform-abortion.md)